oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Logging-Exporter-Setup.md

+---
-# WebLogic Logging Exporter Setup to Publish Logs into Elasticsearch
+title: "Use the WebLogic Logging Exporter to publish logs to Elasticsearch"
+date: 2019-12-05T06:46:23-05:00
+weight: 2
+description: "WebLogic Logging Exporter is used to publish the WebLogic operator and WebLogic server logs to Elasticsearch"
+---

 The WebLogic Logging Exporter adds a log event handler to WebLogic Server.